 By Mark Nobes

 Released in 1984 by Nintendo, Duck Hunt was one of the first games on the NES platform to use the 'light gun'.
-The basic idea of this game is pretty simple - you're a duck hunter armed with a pistol and your trusty dog.
+The basic idea of this game is pretty simple.
+As the player, you take on the role of a duck hunter armed with a pistol and your trusty dog.
 You have three shots to shoot one or two ducks each round.
 After ten rounds of duck hunting (you'll probably be rather bored of shooting duck at this point), you go to the shooting range and shoot at clay pigeons for another ten rounds - although the dog is absent.

 The game is rather fun and satisfying initially, but gets tiresome quite quickly.
 The sound effects are pretty much what you'd expect for a game from the early 1980s, and the gameplay and graphics are simple.

 Nonetheless, the game is fun to play every once in a while, and is one of the best-known NES games.

 Did you know?
 The highest level you can reach in Duck Hunt is 100, as a glitch appears making it impossible to progress any further.

 Screen grab from the NES version.
 I was always amused by the startled face of the duck when you had just shot it!

 The Duck Hunt Dog